PranavSudersan/drop_afm/README.md

 # Capillary Forces on a Hemispherical Defect

-This project simulates a liquid drop attached to a cantilever interacting with a hemispherical defect on a substrate.
-The Surface Evolver code models the equilibrium drop shape and calculates lateral forces acting on the defect as well as the energy.
+This repository contains Surface Evolver files used to simulate a liquid drop attached to a cantilever interacting with a hemispherical defect on a substrate.
+The simulation obtains the equilibrium drop shape under the given constraints and then calculates lateral forces acting on the defect together with the energy.

 ## Overview